Newsletter Subscribe

 Add the Apple Cider Vinegar, Salt, Parmesan cheese, Honey, Worcestershire sauce, spices and olive oil to a bowl.
 Mix well.
 Parmesan salad dressing has a creamy texture with a slight nutty flavour.

+If you find the Parmesan Salad dressing rather tart or tangy, adding more honey can balance the flavors, creating a tangier, sweeter combination.
 This Parmesan salad dressing was used in the Easy Pasta Salad.
-Taste the salad dressing prior to adding it to the salad.
+Taste the salad dressing before adding it to the salad.
 If you prefer a less vinegary taste, you can adjust the taste by adding more olive oil.
 For a sweeter salad dressing, increase the honey.
-Do so gradually, a teaspoon at a time to find your own personal preference in the taste.
+Do so gradually, a teaspoon at a time, to find your preferred taste.
+Store in the fridge for two to three days in an airtight glass jar.
+Avoid adding salad dressings with vinegar and olive oil into plastic containers.